rcpierz/pgconnect/README.md

 PGConnect runs on localhost on port 8000

 ##Components

--PGConnect: The NodeJS Application that establishes the server
+- [x] PGConnect: The NodeJS Application that establishes the server
--PGRouter: The Controller that handles traffic routing
+- [x] PGRouter: The Controller that handles traffic routing
--PGService: The Service layer to handle database connection [TODO]
+- [ ] PGService: The Service layer to handle database connection [TODO]

 ##Running
 To run the program, simply type